vib-singlecell-nf/vsn-pipelines/docs/features.rst

         }
     }

-Using this config, the param ``params.sc.scanpy.cellFilterMinNGenes`` will be applied with a threshold value of ``600`` to ``1k_pbmc_v2_chemistry``.
+Using this config, the parameter ``params.sc.scanpy.cellFilterMinNGenes`` will be applied with a threshold value of ``600`` to ``1k_pbmc_v2_chemistry``.
 The rest of the samples will use the value ``800`` to filter the cells having less than that number of genes.
-This strategy can be applied to any other paramameter of the config.
+This strategy can be applied to any other parameter of the config.

 Parameter exploration